Types of Summer Academic Programs

 Subject-Specific Summer Programs

 Description: Subject-specific programs are designed to provide students with the opportunity to learn about, study, and/or explore, particular topic of interest.
 There are subject-specific programs offered by both colleges and organizations.
-These programs are intended to help students gain experience with a subject at an in-depth level such as art, business, computer technology, drama, engineering, leadership, math, music, science, social science, and writing.
+These programs are intended to help students gain experience with a subject at an in-depth level.
 It is recommended that students and parents directly contact representatives from sponsoring colleges and organizations to find out specific information about subject-specific summer options as well as the safety & supervision procedures.

 Summer Internship Programs